Time Out says

 Yes, it’s a gimmick – having a meal in total darkness without knowing what’s going into your mouth.
-But once you give in to the experience of dining in the dark, dinner at NOX proves to be a fun and enlightening rollercoaster ride – one that’s worth the $78 (for a prix fixe three-course meal comprising four mini-dishes each) you’re about to part with.
+But once you give in to the experience of dining in the dark, dinner at NOX proves to be a fun and enlightening rollercoaster ride – one that’s worth the $88 (for a prix fixe three-course meal comprising four dishes each) you’re about to part with.

-Our advice is to tune out the soft background music, plus the shenanigans and guffaws of your fellow diners, and just focus your naturally heightened senses of taste and smell on the food (prepared by Private Affairs and Ember alumnus chef Desmond Lee); without spoiling the surprise, it’s for the most part delicious – you’ll get a full range of dishes to taste, many of which are designed to have contrasting flavours.
+Our advice is to tune out the soft background music, plus the shenanigans and guffaws of your fellow diners, and just focus your naturally heightened senses of taste and smell on the food (prepared by former Head Chef of Lolla and Madison Rooms chef Mohammad Shahrom); without spoiling the surprise, it’s for the most part delicious – you’ll get a full range of dishes to taste, many of which are designed to have contrasting flavours.
 Afterwards, back in the welcome light of the bar, you’re given a questionnaire to fill out to try and come to terms with what you’ve eaten before they reveal the pictures and menu.

 269 Beach Rd